yegodm/fatjs/README.md

 1. Distributed computations;
 1. Big data integration.

 Language of choice - Kotlin.
-Some important features might not be there yet.
+Some important features might not be available in the language yet.
+Such features as distributed workflows might be build on coroutines with interim persistence However, it is not clear if current Kotlin version (1.3.30) has support for that kind of functionality.